larryhastings/big/README.md

     to match.
   * As mentioned above, the new `Delimiter` object doesn't have an `open` attribute.  (`ParseDelimiter` still does.)
+  * The new `Delimiter` object is read-only after construction.

 * Breaking change: `lines_strip_comments` has *also* been completely rewritten and renamed.
 It's now named